earthstar-project/earthstar/README.md

 } from './util/log';

 setDefaultLogLevel(LogLevel.None);  // set overall log amount
-setLogLevel('main', LogLevel.Info);  // customize a certain part of the logs
+setLogLevel('main', LogLevel.Info);  // or customize a certain part of the logs
 ```

 The available levels are: